 If you're looking for a highly rated and experienced emergency dentist in Borehamwood who offers same day emergency treatments, our state-of-the-art 5* rated clinic can help.

-Our highly skilled emergency dentistry team is led by Dr Vora (GDC No. 82548), who has over 18 years extensive dentistry experience.
-Dr Vora is also one of the few dentists in the country to provide comprehensive treatments in Restorative, Orthodontics and Implantology.
+Our highly skilled emergency dentistry team is led by Dr Ali (GDC No. 69043), who has been at Harley House for over 20 years.
+Dr Ali is also Internationally trained with the big implant manufacturers such as Strauman, Osteocare Bicon and others.
+Dr Ali is also one of the few dentists in the country to hold a degree in Forensic Dentistry.

 When to see your dentist